Through the Bible Reading: Proverbs 10-12

 (Pro-tip: On biblegateway.com, if you type in a single verse reference, you have the option to compare the wording of that verse in all English translations.
 It is a great tool for comparative Bible study.
-Here’s the complete list of all the treatments of this particular verse).

 - A verse or passage has one meaning.
 Multiple interpretations result from human limitations.
 It’s not God’s intention for His Word to “mean different things to different people.”

 - The Bible can never mean what it never meant.
 Any interpretive grid we apply to Scripture has to be consistent with the what the author, under the inspiration of the Holy Spirit, intended.

 - Scripture interprets Scripture.
 Our understanding of a particular verse or passage must be consistent with the rest of the Bible, because the Bible doesn’t contradict itself.

 So the first issue to contend with in 11:30 is that there isn’t a distinct connecting conjunction in the Hebrew.
 The character vav at the beginning of the word is sometimes used as “and,” but it can also be “but.”
 Translators have to decide if the two halves of the verse are complementary or contrasting.

 The second difficulty is that the Hebrew phrase in question is not found anywhere else in the Bible, Thus, translators are not able to compare the phrase in verse 30 to other places where it is used.
 Since Scripture interprets Scripture, this gives translators one less tool in their toolbox.

 A third difficulty: the word translated wise (hakam) is usually translated wise, but can also be translated as shrewd or cunning.
 So while most English translations see verse 30 as a positive verse about soul winning, it is possible to take the route taken by the Christian Standard Bible and see it as negative “cunning” instead of positive “wisdom.”